FREQUENTLY ASKED QUESTIONS

-We have completed many deliveries now on various vessels either power or sail as well as short and long-haul deliveries.
-We are therefore able to issue you with a list of what to bring based on experience and knowing what works and what doesn’t work.
+A. We have completed many deliveries on various vessels, power or sail, on both short and long-haul deliveries.
+Therefore, we can issue you a list of what to bring based on experience and knowing what works and doesn’t work..

 Can we learn Celestial Navigation?

 Yes.
-If the owner, (or crew) would like to learn then gladly it will be taught, especially on long ocean passages, (where if required we can supply a sextant and the relevant tables) and where there is extended time to fully learn and practice.
+If the owner (or crew) would like to learn, then gladly, it will be taught, especially on long ocean passages (where, if required, we can supply a sextant and the relevant tables) and where there is extended time to learn and practice.
 Celestial navigation is still a requirement for the RYA Ocean Yachtmaster certificate.

-Do you supply everything required for a delivery?
+Do you supply everything required for the delivery?

-No. We supply everything required for the navigation of the vessel, if not already onboard including GPS, EPIRB, satellite phone and charts.
-This guarantees we have everything we need for a safe passage.
+No. We supply everything required for the vessels navigation if not already onboard, including GPS, EPIRB, satellite telephone and charts.

-The vessel needs to be in a seaworthy condition, suitably equipped with all the necessary up-to-date safety equipment, like liferaft, lifejackets and flares, for the intended passage.
+The vessel needs to be in a seaworthy condition, suitably equipped with all the-up-to-date safety equipment for the intended passage, like life raft, lifejackets, and flares,.

-Tools, and some basic spares, (filters, engine belts, impellers, oil and coolant), a list will be provided, are also required to be onboard.
+Tools and some essential spares; (filters, engine belts, impellers, and engine oil), a list will be provided, are also required to be onboard.

 There should also be adequate cooking and sleeping facilities.

-If any items are not on the vessel prior to our arrival onboard then World Yachting can organise on behalf of the client with the costs if any added to the delivery fee.
+If any items are not on the vessel before our arrival onboard, World Yachting can organise on behalf of the client the costs, if any, added to the delivery fee.

 Who pays for transportation to and from the vessel?

-All crew transportation costs from our home base in Phuket to the vessel are either included in the delivery price or paid for by the client depending on the vessel departure point.
+All crew transportation costs from our home base in Phuket to the vessel are either included in the delivery price or paid for by the client depending, on the vessel’s departure point.

 All return crew transportation costs to our home base in Phuket are paid for by the owner/client and will be added to the delivery fee.

-With all fixed price delivery quotations transportation costs to and from the vessel are included in the delivery price.
+All fixed delivery quotations and transportation costs to and from the vessel are included in the delivery price.

 Does the yacht need to be insured?

 Yes.
 As per International Maritime Law, the Owner of the Vessel is ultimately responsible for anything that happens on the vessel.
-The insurance of the vessel is the responsibility of the owner who will need to provide hull and all risks insurance to cover the yacht for the whole passage.
-We will need to be added to your existing insurance policy as “Paid crew” for the delivery.
+The vessel’s insurance is the owner’s responsibility, who will need to provide hull and all risks insurance to cover the yacht for the whole passage.
+We will need to be added to your insurance policy as ‘Paid crew’ for the delivery.

 Please check with your insurance company to ensure that this coverage is provided.

-Your insurance company will usually ask for a copy of the Captain’s License and depending on the destination for the delivery a resume of all crew on board.
+Your insurance company will usually ask for a copy of the Captain’s License, and depending on the destination, a resume of all crew on board.

-A copy of the current insurance policy needs be onboard prior to the delivery.
+A copy of the current insurance policy must be provided before the delivery commences.

 World Yachting crew are responsible for their own personal and medical insurance.